iforgeti/code_copilot_web/README.md

  - maybe i should save model at last epoch to compare with best weight.

- - * I can't upload dataset because it too large
+ - I can't upload weight model because it too large